sanmue/archinstall_autoBash/README.md

   - `vim archinstall_autoBash.config` # use your preferred editor instead of 'vim'
   - these variables are used by the script to execute the installation

+### Start installation of Arch Linux as configured

+- start the initial script in the cloned git repo folder
+  - `./archinstall_autoBash.sh`
+    - remember to make the script files executable first, or simply all files in the folder: `chmod +x *`
+- after reboot:
+  - clone the repo again and `cd` into it (for instructions: see further above)
+- execute the script: `./archinstall_autoBash_afterReboot.sh` (as a user with sudo privileges)
+  - installs 'snapper-rollback', zram
+  - if set in config file

-Here are some points of the current default configuration:
+### Some points of the current default configuration:

 - Btrfs filesystem with subvolumes (flat layout, configurable), snapper snapshots
   - and [snapper-rollback (AUR)](https://aur.archlinux.org/packages/snapper-rollback) (needs running a separate script after reboot as user with sudo privileges)
-- UEFI / GPT or BIOS / GPT (detected automatically)
+- UEFI or BIOS (detected automatically) with GPT
-  - or BIOS / MBR: set MBR manually in config
+  - for BIOS / MBR: set MBR manually in config
 - GRUB Bootloader
 - Enryption + keyfile to automatically decrypt root partition on boot
 - ['zram'](https://wiki.archlinux.org/title/Zram) used as swap (size: 50% of RAM size)
 - no swap file or swap partition
-- Grafics Cards / Drivers (detected automatically, no 32bit support), needs more testing
+- Grafics Cards / Drivers (detected automatically, no 32bit support), needs testing
   - AMD: should work
-  - Intel: needs manual config, not testet, see Arch Wiki
+  - Intel: needs manual config, not testet, see Arch Wiki for current info
-  - NVIDIA: needs manual config, not testet, see Arch Wiki
+  - NVIDIA: needs manual config, not testet, see Arch Wiki for current info
 - Gnome Desktop Environment
-  - with additional packages: Firefox and VLC Media Player
+  - with additional packages: Firefox and VLC Media Player (change via config)
 - Post-install (after reboot):
   - snapper-rollback

-### Start installation of Arch Linux as configured

-- start the initial script in the cloned git repo folder
-  - `./archinstall_autoBash.sh`
-  - remember to make the script files executable first, or simply all files in the folder: `chmod +x *`
-- after reboot:
-  - clone the repo again and `cd` into it (for instructions: see further above)
-- execute the script: `./archinstall_autoBash_afterReboot.sh` (as a user with sudo privileges)
-  - installs 'snapper-rollback', zram
-  - if set in config file

 ## Features